gilmore-lab/ss-repro-case-public/rgilmore.md

 ##### Pain points
 *Describe in detail the steps of a reproducible workflow which you consider to be particularly painful.
 How do you handle these?
 How do you avoid them?
 (200-400 words)*

-The data transfer and updating of the participant metadata file need to be made more automated.
+The data transfer is time consuming.
+The output datafiles are stored locally in a folder for the .csv files and another folder for the .mp4 files.
+Uploading data (.mp4 and .csv to Databrary in order has to happen manually as it does not reorder files by file name.
+The .csv data also needs to be uploaded to Box manually.

+The updating of the participant metadata file is made relatively easy as the metadata that is entered into Databrary can be exported as a .csv file.
+From there the unnecessary columns (e.g. Race, Ethnicity, Task name) and rows (e.g. pilot participant) and only the participant ID, test date, day age, gender columns are kept.

 ##### Key benefits
 *Discuss one or several sections of your workflow that you feel makes your approach better than the "normal" non-reproducible workflow that others might use in your field.
 What does your workflow do better than the one used by your lesser-skilled colleagues and students, and why?
 What would you want them to learn from your example?
 (200-400 words)*